Physics

 will read the entire textbook.
 Typically, we will cover one chapter each week.

-Reading is due by Tuesday lecture.
-You are NOT required to answer the questions
+Reading is due by Thursday lecture, as posted in the schedule.
+You are NOT required

-at the ends of the chapters.
-Those are only to test your knowledge, and are for
+questions at the ends of the chapters.
+Those are only to test your knowledge,

 your own private use.
 Most of them were taken from previous quizzes or exams.